dmaislin-cribl/cribl-demo/README.md

 ## EKS Deployment

-If you want to deploy this on EKS, see the [EKS-DEPLOY.md](EKS-DEPLOY.md) file.
+At Cribl, we run our standard demo environments on an AWS EKS cluster.
+If you would like to deploy this on EKS, see the [EKS-DEPLOY.md](EKS-DEPLOY.md) file.

 ## Contributing to the cribl-demo project